crowd4u/COLLAPSE/README.md

  - `Dog` : https://github.com/zhydhkcws/crowd_truth_infer/tree/master/datasets/s4_Dog%20data
  - `Face` : https://github.com/zhydhkcws/crowd_truth_infer/tree/master/datasets/s4_Face%20Sentiment%20Identification
   - `Tiny` : We firstly published online.
-  - `Adult` : It was available at https://toloka.ai/datasets/ as `Toloka Aggregation Features`, but is no longer distributed.
+  - `Adult` : It was available at https://toloka.ai/datasets/ as `Toloka Aggregation Features`, but is no longer distributed (, but you can get it via the Wayback Machine).

 ### Visualize Results
 We obtained a total of 38,125 lines of experimental results and provide a visualization tool to analyze them.